This is a list of questions frequently sent to Foreign Press Center Japan (FPCJ).

 -

-- Where do the resources of FPCJ come from?
+- Where does the funding for the FPCJ’s activities come from?

 -

-The main sources of our funding include fees for work done for government offices, and also donations by supporting members.
-Our center was originally established in 1976 through funding provided by the Nihon Shinbun Kyokai (Japan Newspaper Publishers & Editors Association) and Keidanren (Japan Business Federation).
-We began as a nonprofit organization (zaidan-hojin) and registered under a new law as a public interest incorporated foundation (koueki-zaidan-hojin) in 2011.
+Our funding mainly comes from fees for work done for government offices and from donations by Supporting Members.
+The FPCJ was originally established in 1976 through funding provided by the Japan Newspaper Publishers & Editors Association and Keidanren as a nonprofit organization, and in 2011 became a public interest incorporated foundation.

 -

-FPCJ facilitates news gathering by the foreign press in Japan and dissemination of information from Japan to other countries through the media.
-There are currently 428 reporters affiliated with 141 media organizations from 30 countries and regions working in Japan to transmit news from Japan to the world (data gathered by the FPCJ as of February 1, 2024; for list by country/region, click here).
-Many journalists from media organizations abroad also visit Japan for news gathering.
+There are currently 431 reporters affiliated with 145 media organizations from 30 countries and regions working in Japan to transmit news from Japan to the world (data gathered by the FPCJ as of February 1, 2025.
+For a list by country/region, see this PDF).
+Many journalists also temporarily visit Japan to report on it.

-- How much does it cost to organize a press tour and what is the impact?
+- How much does it cost to organize a press tour, and how effective is one?

 -